openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 | 10 | 28 - 40 | 19 - 25 | 9 | 7 |

-Once you have the basic statistics recorded, choose a few of the following feats to provide your monster with special attacks and abilities:
+Once you have the basic statistics recorded, choose a few of the following feats to provide your monster with special attacks and abilities.
+These feat descriptions have been simplified from the list provided in Chapter 3.
+Some of these are new feats that are only available to GM controlled monsters and NPCs.

 - **Attack Specialization (tier equal to NPC level, max 9):** With one attack type, gain advantage 1 per tier.
 This bonus does not apply to bane attacks or boon invocations.

 - **Bane Focus:** Pick a bane you can invoke.
 Whenever a damaging attack exceeds the target's defense by 5 or more, you may automatically inflict that bane.

+- **Superior Bane Focus (available only to GMs):** Pick a bane you can invoke.
+Whenever a damaging attack exceeds the target's defense by 1 or more, you may automatically inflict that bane.

 - **Bane Resistance (tier 1 - 2, your choice, available only to GMs):** Choose a bane and gain the following benefits:

 	- **Tier 1:** Gain +5 to your defense against the chosen bane.
 	- **Tier 2:** You are immune to the chosen bane.

-- **Superior Bane Focus (available only to GMs):** Pick a bane you can invoke.
-Whenever you inflict at least one damage with an attack, you may automatically inflict that bane.

 - **Boon Focus (tier 1 - 3, your choice):** Pick a boon you can invoke.
 Gain the following benefits: